Purusha

 Jains also include Purusha in their cosmological concepts.
 In the drawing below, the three levels of Purusha’s clothing represent the three levels of the Jain cosmos, called the triloka.
 The Jain concept is not identical to the Hindu deity in the story above, but it is conceptually similar.

-For more images, see the screen grabs from a contemporary video below.
+For more images, see the contemporary video below.

 Session Eight: The hymn of Purusha